reza-pirshayan/bank-wire-transfer/README.md

 - **Located in**: `domain.service`
 - Encapsulates business logic that spans multiple aggregates.
 - Typically used when hydration from a repository is required.
-- **Mutation is not allowed** here; any write operations are handled through application services.
+- **Persistence of mutations is not allowed** here; any write operations are handled through application services.

 ### Application Layer